riajulkashem/rk-admin/README.md

 # rk-admin
 RK admin template made with Vuejs 3 and Tailwind CSS 2 feel free to contribute this project.
-If you like this project **Don't forget to givee a star 🌟!!**
+If you like this project **Don't forget to give a star 🌟!!**

 ![RK ADMIN](./screenshots/rk_admin.png)